The beekeepers of Sine Saloum: How all-women team tends to Senegal mangrove

 For Sonko and her colleagues who have long been shellfish gatherers, their newfound occupation as beekeepers provides additional income.
 But as climate change and deforestation threaten the mangrove, many say beekeeping is good for the invaluable biodiversity haven and carbon sink that stores up to five times more carbon than tropical rainforests.

-“Bees and honey protect the mangrove,” says Sonko, president of the cooperative, Mboga Yaye, which means ‘a good Serrer’ in the local language of the Serrers, the main ethnicity in the mangrove-rich delta of Sine Saloum.
-The delta was named a UNESCO World Heritage site in 2011.
+“Bees and honey protect the mangrove,” says Sonko, president of the cooperative Mboga Yaye, which means “a good Serrer” in the local language of the Serrers, the main ethnicity in the mangrove-rich delta of Sine Saloum.
+The delta was named a UNESCO World Heritage Site in 2011.

-Sonko explains that the bees pollinate the mangrove forest, creating more habitat for fish, shellfish, and shrimp that the women traditionally collect.
-But more importantly, she says: “It allows the mangrove to rest.”
+Sonko explains that the bees pollinate the mangrove forest, creating more habitat for fish, shellfish and shrimp that the women traditionally collect.
+But more importantly, she says, “it allows the mangrove to rest”.

-For millennia, collecting oysters and other molluscs has been the mode-de-vie for women in the mangroves.
+For millennia, collecting oysters and other molluscs has been the mode de vie for women in the mangroves.
 Mountains of empty shells make up burial sites in the town’s cemetery and adorn the cemented walls of houses and pavements.
 But a changing climate and growing population are forcing the women to innovate.

-The UN’s Food and Agriculture agency said in a January 2023 report that drought, increased salinity of the mangroves, and overfishing mean that the volumes of oysters harvested in Senegal are falling, although exact figures are hard to find due to the informal nature of the work.
+The UN agency for food and agriculture, FAO, said in a January 2023 report that drought, increased salinity of the mangroves, and overfishing mean that the volumes of oysters harvested in Senegal are falling, although exact figures are hard to find due to the informal nature of the work.

-Richard Da Costa, marine expert at environmental communications nonprofit GRID-Arendal agrees.
+Richard Dacosta, marine expert at environmental communications non-profit GRID-Arendal agrees.
 He says the impact of climate change is contributing to a degrading mangrove ecosystem and affecting communities like Mboga Yaye.

-“A degrading mangrove means you degrade the nursery habitat for fish, shrimp, and shellfish,” Da Costa told Al Jazeera, highlighting that Senegal has lost 30 percent of its mangrove area since 1950.
+“A degrading mangrove means you degrade the nursery habitat for fish, shrimp, and shellfish,” Dacosta told Al Jazeera, highlighting that Senegal has lost 30 percent of its mangrove area since 1950.
 “Oyster gatherers are having to spend double the time in the mangrove for half the return.”

-That impact and Joal Fadiouth’s population doubling from 28,000 to 54,000 since 2000 could have led to a decimation of the shellfish stocks, the mangrove, and their livelihoods like in many other parts of Senegal.
+That impact and Joal-Fadiouth’s population doubling from 28,000 to 54,000 since 2000 could have led to a decimation of the shellfish stocks, the mangrove, and their livelihoods like in many other parts of Senegal.
 Instead, Mboga Yaye, with the support of local environmental NGO Nebeday, is pioneering a management approach that conserves mangrove resources and boosts their income.

 Mangrove innovations

-As well as gathering and selling shellfish, the entrepreneurial cooperative has other entrepreneurial activities; they process shellfish into ready-to-eat sauces, produce honey, jams, juices, soap, snacks, manufacture ecological stoves and biocarbon and have built a shop and restaurant where they sell these products to their community and visiting tourists.
+As well as gathering and selling shellfish, the entrepreneurial cooperative has other entrepreneurial activities; they process shellfish into ready-to-eat sauces; produce honey, jams, juices, soap and snacks; and manufacture ecological stoves and biocarbon.
+They have also built a shop and restaurant where they sell these products to their community and visiting tourists.

 According to Sonko, selling directly to consumers “enhances the value” of their products so that they can earn more from less and become more resilient to a changing climate.
-She explains that by selling honey through the shop and to hotels, they make 10,000 CFA per kilo ($16.50).
-This year, they harvested 290 kilos of the salty-sweet honey, bringing in almost $5,000 of additional income.
+She explains that by selling honey through the shop and to hotels, they make 10,000 CFA francs ($16.50) per kg.
+This year, they harvested 290kg (639lb) of the salty-sweet honey, bringing in almost $5,000 of additional income.

 Thanks to the restaurant and the shop, members sell the shellfish they gather in the mangrove directly to the cooperative where they are sold fresh or in sauces, fetching a much higher price than if they were dried and sold on the regular market.
-Bintou estimates that women can make as much as 20,000 CFA ($33) a day, compared to 5,000 CFA ($8.25) previously.
+Bintou estimates that women can make as much as 20,000 CFA francs ($33) a day, compared to 5,000 CFA francs ($8) previously.

 “Thinking of our future and protecting the mangrove has forced us to find new sources of income,” says Sonko.

-Mariama Diallo, ecologist and researcher at University Cheikh Hamadou Kane in Dakar says the key to Mboga Yaye’s success is “balancing the needs of the individual with the collective.”
+Mariama Diallo, ecologist and researcher at University Cheikh Hamidou Kane in Dakar says the key to Mboga Yaye’s success is “balancing the needs of the individual with the collective”.

 She calls this a “fine line” where the women can meet their economic needs but also sustainably manage mangrove resources, by collectively enforcing quotas and periods of rest when the shellfish are reproducing.
 As such, members can collect and sell shellfish to the cooperative a maximum of 15 days a month for their own income, but each has to contribute to the collective’s activities like honey harvesting and managing the shop, the revenue of which goes to the cooperative.